awsdocs/amazon-redshift-management-guide/doc_source/data-api.md

 When you call the Data API, you use one of the following authentication methods for some API operations\.
 Each method requires a different combination of parameters\.

 **AWS Secrets Manager**
 With this method, provide the `secret-arn` secret value that is stored in AWS Secrets Manager\.
-The specified secret contains credentials to connect to your database\.
-You also supply a value for `cluster-identifier` that matches the cluster identifier in the secret\.
+The specified secret contains credentials to connect to the `database` you specify\.
+When you are connecting to a cluster, you also supply the database name, and the cluster identifier that matches the cluster in the secret\.
+When you are connecting to a serverless workgroup, you also supply the database name\.

 **Temporary credentials**
-With this method, provide your `cluster-identifier`, `database`, and `db-user` values\.
+With this method, when connecting to a cluster, specify the cluster identifier, the database name, and the database user name\.
+Also, permission to call the `redshift:GetClusterCredentials` operation is required\.
+When connecting to a serverless workgroup, specify the database name\.

 With either method, you can also supply a `region` value that specifies the AWS Region where your cluster is located\.